 Variable Energy Resource shall mean a device for the production of electricity that is characterized by an energy source that: (1) is renewable; (2) cannot be stored by the facility owner or operator; and (3) has variability that is beyond the control of the facility owner or operator.

+Withdrawal Penalty shall have the meaning set forth in Section 4.7 of the LGIP.

 Article 2.
 Effective Date, Term, and Termination

 2.1 Effective Date.
 This LGIA shall become effective upon execution by the Parties subject to acceptance by FERC (if applicable), or if filed unexecuted, upon the date specified by FERC.
 Transmission Provider shall promptly file this LGIA with FERC upon execution in accordance with Article 3.1, if required.